B2B Optimizer

 An object containing Point of Sale data.
 While optional, we highly recommend including this object for all keyed (card-not-present/online) transactions to improve approval rates and potentially lower processing fees.
 You can view more details of the recommended POS data based on presentment type here.

-1. status: The primary outcome of the transaction, either Approved or Declined.
+1. status: The primary outcome of the transaction, either APPROVED or DECLINED.

 2. responseCode: A detailed code explaining the reason for the status.
 See our comprehensive Response code guide guide for full list

-2. For every approved payment, it is critical to store two identifiers
+3. For every approved payment, it is critical to store two identifiers

 1. id : The unique Payment ID.
 Use this for retrieving or voiding the transaction before it settles.